exercism/docs/building/tracks/ci/workflow-templates.md

 > "But the command is very short, e.g. `eslint . --ext ts --ext tsx`".
 >
-> When this command needs to be updated, it now needs to update in all the places in the documentation, the workflow files, ánd in the _minds of the maintainers_.
+> When this command needs to be updated, it now needs to update in all the places in the documentation, the workflow files, and in the _minds of the maintainers_.
 Extracting this to a script resolves all that.
 Reading a workflow file can also be **very** daunting.

 ### Checks on PRs where exercises change